kode4food/interpol/doc/API_Reference.md

 Each compiled closure also attaches additional functions, the most important being called `exports()`.
 This function is used by resolvers to retrieve partials and variables when the compiled closure is loaded as a module.

-## Resolvers (interpol/resolvers.js)
+## Resolvers (interpol/resolvers)
 A resolver is an interface used by Interpol to resolve an imported module.
 There are three available for develop use, and one automatically registered for apps bundled by the command-line interface.

 ### Helpers
 The 'helpers' resolver allows the developer to register JavaScript functions by name.
 This Function will then become available as part of the 'helpers' module.
-If `resolvers.js` is loaded, an instance of this resolver is registered by default.
+An instance of this resolver is registered by default.
 It can be retrieved like so:

 ```javascript
 var helperResolver = $interpol.helperResolver;